Comprehensive land consulting and marketing for mitigation, environmental and conservation assets.

 Strategically located in Brazoria County just 45 minutes from downtown Houston and 20 minutes from Galveston Island, the region is high value for industrial, transportation, marine, and commercial development with scarce available greenspace.
 Frentress-Johnson supports vibrant economic growth while permanently protecting wetlands habitat critical to the Texas Gulf Coast and storm protection.

 Collaboration with stakeholders and diverse partnerships ensure the land conservation goals at Frentress-Johnson are best suited to meet regional community needs.
-The project requires periodic interaction with the Texas Parks & Wildlife Foundation and Galveston Bay Foundation, and ongoing compliance with the US Army Corps, EPA, U.S. Fish and Wildlife Service, Texas Parks and Wildlife, and the Texas Commission on Environmental Quality.
+The project requires periodic interaction with the U.S. Army Corps of Engineers, U.S. Fish and Wildlife Service, Texas Parks and Wildlife Department, Environmental Protection Agency, Texas Commission on Environmental Quality, and Texas Land Conservancy.

 About Ironwood Resources Advisors, LLC (IRA)